-In the beginning there were two mates
+In the beginning there were two mates with a cause

 Longhop’s range of wines are produced by Tim Freeland and Domenic Torzi, two mates that seized upon an opportunity in 2002 of salvaging some of the last remaining old vine vineyards in the Adelaide Plains and making distinct wines from that region.